 Ensuring operations continuity in harsh environments

 Fixed offshore platforms and Floating Production and Storage Units (FPSOs) are complex structures with many corrosion challenges often resulting in critical design requirements.

-Elsyca's solutions support the design and engineering team to optimize Sacrificial Anode Cathodic Protection (SACP) or Impressed Current Cathodic Protection (ICCP) systems and ensure the expected life cycle of any offshore platforms or vessels.
+Elsyca's solutions support the corrosion prevention and maintenance teams to optimize Sacrificial Anode Cathodic Protection (SACP) or Impressed Current Cathodic Protection (ICCP) systems and ensure the expected life cycle of any offshore platforms or vessels.
 The adoption of Elsyca's solutions results in:

 computation of protection level and local current density of any structure type (semi-submersible rigs, oil platforms, subsea systems, etc);

 consideration of time-dependent effects like coating degradation and calcareous deposit formation;